maniospas/smoll/docs/std.md

 ```
 Potential errors:

+17. does not fit in circular arena
 2. null pointer
 3. division by zero
-8. iteration end
-9. iterator range
+59. can only place vectors on contiguous buffers
+60. cannot place vectors on buffer offsets
+61. different vector sizes
 15. out of bounds
-17. does not fit in circular arena
-58. can only place vectors on contiguous buffers
-59. cannot place vectors on buffer offsets
-60. different vector sizes

 ### div - vector division
-*Defined in: std/sci/vec.s line 131*
+*Defined in: std/sci/vec.s line 135*

 Grabs an FLOATS for the result as an effect.